 Dr Cotterill’s opinion of FUE is that it is a great technique to be offered in certain select circumstances.
 But FUE is not appropriate for full, large sessions.

-Trichophytic Closure is a new technique that Dr. Cotterill uses whereby a small piece of superficial donor scalp is clipped off from one of the wounds 2 edges before they are sewn back together.
+Trichophytic Closure is a technique that Dr Cotterill may employ whereby a small piece of superficial donor scalp is clipped off from one of the wounds 2 edges before they are sewn back together.
 This technique allows the hair from the clipped edge to grow through the scar, which yields an even smaller, pencil thin scar that in many cases is not even detected on close inspection.

 This is when the physician transplants 3,000 to even 6,000 or more very small grafts in a session.
 The implied objective is to transplant a larger portion of the bald area, and to do it more quickly than in the past.
 Be careful!
 One must always compare apples to apples.
+It may sound easier than it is, but Dr Cotterill believes that a megasession is something that should be chosen only after he is thoroughly sure that it can be carried out with the best results and with no problems for the patient being treated.
 There are a few points to consider:

 In the early 1980′s, scientists found that they could remove cells from the base of a growing hair and culture that cell to produce millions of additional cells.
 This work has been done on mice and rats, whose hair follicles are not much different than humans’.
 This process has been improperly called “cloning of hair” and should be called “cell therapy”.
 At several study sites around the world, including Toronto, Canada at the University of Toronto, researchers have been able to identify and grow dermal papilla cells (DPC).

 For the animal studies, athymic mice whose compromised immune systems are less likely to reject foreign material are being employed.
 Once these researchers can demonstrate that these cells can produce hairs successfully in such mice, and then in humans, the ultimate challenge is to devise an optimal method for introducing the DPC into the human donor.
 The end goal, of course, is that instead of depending on a time consuming method of donor hair harvesting and limited supplies of donor hair that we have now, we will be able to have an easily accessed unlimited supply of donor hair.
-Dr. Unger explains that finding the right cell and the right “food” for that cell took over a year.
-Similar studies are being conducted in Japan and The Netherlands.
 Once the cells are reintroduced into the human scalp there is the concern of growing the hair in the right direction and at the right angle.

-Currently, cells can be removed from a human patient’s hair, multiplied to millions of similar cells and injected into immune compromised mice, which will successfully grow hair.
+Currently, stem cells can be removed from a human patient’s hair, multiplied to millions of similar cells and injected into immune compromised mice, which will successfully grow hair.
 The next step is to gain ethics approval for testing in humans, once the technique has been perfected.
+Dr Cotterill has been carefully following the developments in this new technique and one day hopes to offer this treatment option to his clients who are looking for reliable hair restoration in Toronto.